tomdekan/use-embeddings/README.md

 # Demo to use embeddings

-This project demonstrates how to classify text into predefined categories using OpenAI's text embeddings and cosine similarity in TypeScript.
+This project uses the code from [The simplest guide to using embeddings](https://tomdekan.com/articles/use-embeddings), showing how to classify text into predefined categories using OpenAI's text embeddings and cosine similarity in TypeScript.

-## Features

-* Fetches text embeddings from OpenAI (`text-embedding-3-small`).
-* Calculates cosine similarity between text embeddings and category description embeddings.
-* Classifies input text based on the highest similarity score.
-* Uses `dotenv` to manage API keys securely.
-* Built with TypeScript and uses `pnpm` for package management.

 ## Prerequisites